 The Ox-Bow Incident’s lack of commercial success was also probably partially related to its labelling as a Western and all the expectations that that had imbued on audiences at the time of its release.
 The astounding growth of Noir in the following years, with its cynical and pessimistic views on American society, may hint that the film might have been much better received if not marketed as a Western.

-With the distance of time, it becomes clear that the The Ox-Bow Incident, with its deconstruction of the thematic and ideological foundation of the Western, accompanied by some Noir-ish undertones, can be considered the forefather of Revisionist Westerns.
+With the distance of time, it becomes clear that the The Ox-Bow Incident, with its deconstruction of the thematic and ideological foundation of the Western, accompanied by a sprinkle of Noir undertones, can be considered the forefather of Revisionist Westerns.